jmanuel1/concat/concat/python-concat-interface.md

 functions to be called with some special function, but the current system avoids that.

+### Object interface

+Before entering Python code, non-callable objects are replaced with the result of the `pythonify` function.
+This function calls the `_pythonify_` method.
+Concat classes override the method as they see fit.
+In `ConcatObject`, the method returns `self`.

 Into Concat from Python
 -----------------------

+### Function interface

 Python code may call a Concat function by passing a stack and stash (both lists) to it.
 The function will modify that stack.
 For example,

 ```python
 from libconcat import pop